A snapshot overview of schools in Riyadh that are considered (although not necessarily chosen) by English-speaking expat parents.

 American International School Riyadh (pending)

-Formerly the American Preparatory School of Riyadh started by parents in 1963 and after several name changes now provides a US education to students from over 50 different countries.
+Formerly the American Preparatory School of Riyadh, started by parents in 1963 and after several name changes now providing a US education to students from over 50 different countries.
 Located since 2014 on a new campus in the north of Riyadh.
-Majority of students opt for the IB Diploma.
+Majority of the students opt for the IB Diploma.
 Accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).

 British International School Riyadh (pending)

 Originally founded as the Riyadh Continental school in 1979.
 On its present campus and under its present name since 1995, together with a satellite primary school (with automatic transition to BISR in year 7), for BAE families in Salwa.
-Apart from excellent results 37 per cent A*-A at A-Level and 50 per cent 9-7 at IGCSE in 2018, it apparently boasts a ‘Paul’ café onsite.
+Apart from excellent academic results both at A-Level and IGCSEs, it contains the added bonus of a ‘Paul’ café on-site.
 Accredited by the Council of International Schools (CIS) and the Council of British International Schools (COBIS).

 The schools below have been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing them.